Forward Emails to Your Phone

 Category: Email , Mobile

-Most people prefer not to be notified (bothered) by their phones every time an email hits their inbox.
-But email from a spouse, child, boss, or other important contact may be something you want to know about right now.
-Here is a free, easy way to receive a text message when those things happen…
+You may not prefer to be notified (bothered) by your phone every time an email hits your inbox.
+But email from a spouse, child, boss, or other important contact may be something you want to know about right away.
+Here is a free, easy way to forward selected emails via text message when those things happen...

 How to Forward "Important" Emails via Text Messaging

-You don't want your phone dinging, buzzing or flashing every time you get an email.
+If you're like me, you don't want your phone dinging, buzzing or flashing every time you get an email.
 But you might want to know right away when certain people email you.
-Here's how to make it happen.
+My wife often emails me from her office while I'm at home.
+Sometimes she needs an answer quickly from me, so I set up a forwarding mechanism, to send a copy of those emails to me via text.
+Here's how you can do the same thing.

 The technique I'll describe here will enable you to forward emails from one or more people to your phone, via SMS text messages.
-And if your phone and mobile provider support long messages, you'll get the entire text.
+If your phone and mobile provider support long messages, you'll get the entire text.
+If not, you'll still get a text with the beginning portion of the email message, and you'll know to look at your inbox.

 The first thing to know is that your phone has an email address, even if you don’t subscribe to data service.
 Each carrier maintains an SMS gateway, essentially an email-to-text forwarding service.
 Your phone’s email address is your phone number plus the @ symbol and the domain name of the SMS gateway.